firebase007/typicodeFAKEAPI-React/README.md

 ## Note

-Check out the typicode API at this link [http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com)
+Check out the typicode API here-  [http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com)

-To see a list of users to login with, check out this API URI for the username here, [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users)
+To see a list of usernames to login with, check out this API URI, [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users)

-Other resources can be found on this link here,[http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com) as the case maybe.
+Alternatively,

 ```
-###Usernames Available from the API for login
+### Usernames Available from the API for login
 - Bret
 - Antonette
 - Samantha